inokawa/virtua/README.md

 A zero-config, fast and small (3kB) virtual list component for [React](https://github.com/facebook/react).

+If you want to check the difference with the alternatives right away, [see comparison section](#comparison).

 ## Motivation

 This project is a challenge to rethink virtualization.
 The goals are...